-- Poka-Yoke – This Japanese term stands for error proofing, and uses systems to detect errors in the production process so they can be eliminated.
+- Poka-Yoke – This Japanese term stands for error (or mistake) proofing, and uses systems to detect errors in the production process so they can be eliminated.

 - Root Cause Analysis – A methodology where teams focus on getting to the underlying issues that cause problems rather than just fixing the symptoms.

 - Toyota Production System (TPS) – The Toyota Motor Company came up with this manufacturing strategy, and it has been the base for Lean and other efficiency systems.

 - Value Stream Mapping – Creating a visual representation of where value is added along the production line.